Bottling Honey: How to Process Your Honey

 Honey Processing for Backyard Beekeepers

-Beekeeping involves some hard work and it is not always easy.
-The time of the harvest -especially the first one- is pure joy.
+Beekeeping involves some hard work- it is not always easy.
+But, bringing in the crop of honey -especially the first one- is pure joy – especially for the novice or someone just starting out in beekeeping.

 For many beekeepers, their first harvest comes during the second year of beekeeping.
 During the first season, a new colony has much work to do to prepare for Winter.
 Year two is for production.